mb3online/article-challenge/README.md

 The goal here is to casually evaluate your skills; not to stress you out.
 Please do not spend more than 4 hours on this exercise and try not to focus too long on a single requirement.
 You can always ask questions by either [submitting an issue through github](https://github.com/mb3online/article-challenge/issues/new) or by emailing our technical interviewer Eric ([eric.adamski [AT] mb3online.com](mailto:eric.adamski@mb3online.com)).
 We do not focus on the quality of the solution and we do not put any weight on the runtime of the final result.

 Please place comments within your code so we can better understand your thought process as you are completing the task.
-If you cannot get past a certain requirement and have attempted to reach out for clarification or assistance please lease inline code comments explaining your thoughts on why your attempts did not succeed.
+If you cannot get past a certain requirement and have attempted to reach out for clarification or assistance please leave inline code comments explaining your thoughts on why your attempts did not succeed.

 # Submission